jacobscript/js30-1-drum-kit/README.md

-# Drum Kit with Vanila JavaScript
+# Drum Kit with Vanilla JavaScript